wp-plugins/nelio-featured-posts/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-Tweaking CSS styles just to make sure that featured posts with featured images use a proper layout.
+Some minor improvements and added a reference to our A/B testing service.